kilari-raja/CSV-anomaly-detector/README.md

 	To find out anamolies in all headers (i.e the whole file) : python automation.py execute --filename=mock.csv

+		The above command executes the scanning process across all columns in one-go.

 	Upon completion of the scanning process, you will see either of these two responses:
 	1) This Column appears bug free.
 	2) PLEASE OPEN improperData.txt (this file contains all the error prone entries)